aneesh-joseph-1/example-maven/README.md

 # example-maven

-This is a sample maven project
+This is a sample Maven project